← Back to Blog

 3

-4# Cache locally and use HTTPS sources only
+4# Cache locally and use HTTPS only

 5bundle config set cache_all true